pakeke-constructor/PushOps/txt_and_images/codebase/components.md

 }

+craft = "name" -- the material type of this entity.

 -- Each must be a valid sigil object.
 -- Note that other keyworded fields may or may not be added by the System/